G4T0cm/UnturnedConcepts/Concepts/YourConcept/Durability_0_Spawn.md

 `Durability_0_Spawntable >id>`

-This can be usefull to create a random item that will drop (For example some machine pices)
+This can be usefull to create a random item that will drop (For example some machine pieces)